Koko-boya/LightningSwordsman_Local/README.md

 ---

-## 📜 License
+## License

-Please refer to the original game’s terms of service on the Genshin Impact official site.
+Please refer to the original game's terms of service.